jacobstern/salvador/examples/petstore/api/README.md

-# Petstore
+# Overview

-A loose port of the [Swagger Petstore example](https://github.com/OAI/OpenAPI-Specification/blob/master/examples/v3.0/petstore.yaml) to the Salvador spec format.
+This is a loose port of the [OpenAPI Petstore example](https://github.com/OAI/OpenAPI-Specification/blob/master/examples/v3.0/petstore.yaml) to the Salvador spec format.

+It demonstrates some of the nice features of Dhall and Salvador for specifying and documenting APIs.

 # Pets